Human Remains Found On Chad Daybell’s Property, Authorities Suspect They Are Lori Vallow’s Missing Kids

 On Tuesday, authorities conducted a new search around the Idaho home of Chad Daybell and they found two sets of human remains.
-The remains are said to be those of children and it is believed that they are likely the missing children of Daybell’s wife Lori Vallow.
+The remains are likely those of the missing children of Daybell’s wife, Lori Vallow.
 Reports detail that the grandmother to one of the children has confirmed that the missing boy’s remains now have been identified.

-Vallow’s children Joshua “JJ” and his sister Tylee were last seen last September.
+Vallow’s son Joshua (“JJ”) and daughter Tylee were last seen last September.
 She married “Doomsday cult” member and author Daybell shortly after their respective spouses died and the children disappeared.

 Daybell’s property was searched in January, but authorities returned this week to search again.
 This second search revealed the remains and prompted his arrest.